Paramètres d'affichage

 It is advisable to make several photocopies of the marriage certificate.

-For your marriage to be recognized in France, you must request " its transcription" in the civil status registers of the French embassy or consulate of the place of your marriage.
+For your marriage to be recognized in France, you must request " its transcription" in the civil status registers of the French embassy or consulate where your marriage took place.

 The list of documents to be provided as well as the transcription request form can be downloaded from the website of the competent French consulate in the country concerned.

-The transcription allows you to obtain a French family booklet or to update the booklet you already have.
+Transcription allows you to obtain a French family record book or to update the record book you already have.

 Service central de l’état civil